 That’s when it hit me.
 The deep, raw guilt of it all.
 I threw the phone across the car and wept.
-This wasn’t grief at the loss of an imagined bond I had developed with 309; it was the sudden realisation of the hopeless of it all, of where I had arrived, of the life I had imagined was good and worthy, and the overwhelming guilt at exorcising my demons at that animal’s expense.
+This wasn’t grief at the loss of an imagined bond I had developed with 309; it was the sudden realisation of the hopeless of it all, of where I had arrived, of a project I had imagined was good and worthy, and the overwhelming guilt at exorcising my demons at that animal’s expense.
 I was creating an homage to the everyday, the unavoidable, to the inevitable.
 I had no idea what I wanted to convince who of.

 Two weeks later 309’s chilled, quartered carcass arrived in Auckland.
-I watched a master butcher dismantle and deliver multiple parts to the butchery table.
+I watched a butcher dismantle and deliver multiple parts to the butchery table.
 Nothing was wasted.
 Trimmings were set aside for burger patties and sausages, the shin bones split for the marrow, the balance sent off for processing into either animal food or fertiliser.
 The meat disappeared into shrink-wrapped packaging and delivery bins.
 I followed the steaks, tenderloins, brisket and burgers out into the high streets of Auckland.
 Gourmet smokehouses, Japanese restaurants and high-end bistros.
 I followed the money.

 Everyone who worked with the meat said the same thing.
 It was exceptional.
 Another great example of what we do so well in this country but fail to truly capitalise on.
 Bulk primary industry is the status quo, The agenda is to ship thousands of tonnes of commodities to the world market where they are haggled over and often left to sit dockside till the race to the bottom is over.